 Today is World Snake Day 🐍 - a day to celebrate snakes and learn about their amazing abilities and behaviours.
-To help you celebrate, we’ve compiled a list of 5 interesting facts about snakes that you likely didn’t know about!
+To help you celebrate, we’ve compiled a list of 5 interesting snake facts that you likely didn’t know about!

 1. Garter snakes have friends